Home

 In October 2019, Cheryl Radachowsky, a mother of a high-school female athlete wrote an impassioned piece in the New York Post about how her daughter was among those being affected by a 2017 Connecticut state ruling that boys who subjectively identify as female could compete against girls.

 “Since then, two biological boys have won 15 women’s track championships, titles held by nine different girls in 2016.
 As a parent, it is gut-wrenching to know that no matter how hard my daughter works to achieve her goals, she will lose athletic opportunities to a pernicious gender ideology.
-A biological boy’s subjective sense of his gender doesn’t cancel out his physical advantage over girls.”
+A biological boy’s subjective sense of his gender doesn’t cancel out his physical advantage over girls.

-A Crisis Point
+The Crisis Point

 The IOC's decision in 2004 to allow post-SRS transwomen compete in women's sports seemed very progressive at the time.
 Whilst it caused some mutterings of discontent from elite female athletes, the number of (known) transgender athletes was so low that this seemed a reasonable compromise.
 There appearted to be to have so little impact on elite women's sports that the follow on decision in 2014 to lower the eligibility criteria for transwomen to just a testosterone level test was much easier to make.

-Lauren Hubbard "crushed" her opponents in women's weightlifting competitions in 2017-18.
+Lauren Hubbard "crushed" her opponents in women's weightlifting competition s in 2017-18.
 Before transitioning, she had set several records in male categories as Gavin.

 Lauren competed for New Zealand in the Tokyo 2020 Olympics (held in 2021).
 She was the first openly transgender woman to do so.